Spelljammer: Adventures in Space: Spelljams

 Wizards of the Coast released a soundtrack, titled Spelljams, for Spelljammer: Adventures in Space digitally on August 16, 2022; "each song on Spelljams corresponds with a chapter in the" adventure module Light of Xaryxis.
-Four different themed physical two-disk LP vinyl records are also scheduled for release.
+Four different themed physical two-disk LP vinyl records were also released.

 The Decemberists guitarist Chris Funk, who plays Dungeons & Dragons with some of his band mates, had previously contacted Wizards of the Coast as someone interested in the musical aspect of Dungeons & Dragons.
 This led to Perkins reaching out to Funk to produce the album.
 On the development of the album, Funk saidChris Perkins and I started coming up with the idea that [we would pick select] bands to write a song inspired by each chapter from the [game] module.
 We gave the bands a Cliff Notes version of each chapter.
 They were like: ‘Is this for a video game or a commercial?'
 We said: ‘No, you are just using the [Spelljammer chapters] world as a song prompt.'
 Everybody was like, top to bottom: 'This is the most fun I've had writing a song in a long time.'Charlie Hall, for Polygon, wrote that "even if you don't pick up or play the campaign, there's something excellent in here for everyone who loves music.
 The album opens with a moody synth track from Magic Sword, transitions into a theremin-and-thrash-metal song from Osees, before Reggie Watts channels David Hasselhoff doing a William Shatner impression in 'Space Is A Place'".
-Eric Diaz, for Nerdist, on the Flash Gordon (1980) inspiration for the boxed set commented that "yes, the one with the awesome theme song by Queen.
+Tony Dehner of Iowa Public Radio similarly noted that "there truly is a little something for everyone on Spelljams, with a variety of musical styles represented, and every song here fits".
+Dehner noted that album "vibe is very similar" to the Guardians Of The Galaxy movie soundtracks "where space adventures are accompanied by classic rock, mostly of the '60s & '70s", along with "a couple of ass-kicking heavy metal songs".
+He also highlighted that "few songs make direct reference to the Spelljammer setting" and "you don't need to be a D&D player, or have any understanding of what Spelljammer is, to enjoy" the album.
+On the Flash Gordon (1980) inspiration for the boxed set, Eric Diaz of Nerdist commented that "yes, the one with the awesome theme song by Queen.
 Spelljammer is an over-the-top space opera where the players have to fight to save their home planet from an evil Elven Empire that wishes to destroy it.
 Just like the Queen score was crucial to Flash Gordon, the Spelljammer: Adventures in Space soundtrack is just as crucial to the game".